About the Workshop

 Continue your AI for science journey with the Vector Institute!

-Participants of this workshop will have the opportunity to attend Vector Institute's workshop on foundation models for science held right after this workshop from November 6-7, 2025.
-This two-day event will dive deeper into cutting-edge research on AI foundation models and their applications in scientific research through a series of talks and poster presentations.
+Participants of this workshop will have the opportunity to attend Vector Institute's symposium on foundation models for science held right after this workshop on November 6, 2025.
+This event will dive deeper into cutting-edge research on AI foundation models and their applications in scientific research through a series of talks and poster presentations.
 Indicate your interest in attending this workshop in the application form, and we will reach out with more details.

 Workshop Schedule